5mdt/unshortybot/README.md

 ![UnshortyBot Icon](icon.png)

-URL Unshortener Bot is a Telegram bot that unshortens shortened URLs and removes tracking data.
+UnshortyBot is a Telegram bot that unshortens shortened URLs and removes tracking data.

 ## Features